a2life/shogi-board/readme.md

 parameters--
-- maskBranch :boolean.
-When branch moves exists, then a dropdown list will be displayed at the branch point.
-It usually shows the default move.  if this parameter is set to true, then the first selection shows "Next Move" and forces user to select move. when "next move" is displayed in the option window, forward button and tap forward are also disabled.

 - sOnHand or senteOnHand : string indicating on hand pieces for sente. default is none. ex. "l,l,p" (see below)
 - gOnHand or goteOnHand: string indicating on hand pieces for gote. default is none ex. "l,l,p" (see below)
 - sOnBoard or senteOnBoard: string indicating on board pieces for sente. default is initial setup for sente for no handicap game. ex.
 "11l,21n,31s,41g,51k,13p,22b"